apache/openwhisk/docs/actions.md

   - `result`: A dictionary as a JSON object which contains the activation result.
 If the activation was successful, this contains the value that is returned by the action.
 If the activation was unsuccessful, `result` contains the `error` key, generally with an explanation of the failure.

 Some common CLI commands for working with activations are:
+- `wsk activation list`: lists all activations
+- `wsk activation get --last`: retrieves the most recent activation record
-- `wsk activation result <activationId>`: retrieves only the result of the activation.
+- `wsk activation result <activationId>`: retrieves only the result of the activation (or use `--last` to get the most recent result).
 - `wsk activation logs <activationId>`: retrieves only the logs of the activation.
 - `wsk activation logs <activationId> --strip`: strips metadata from each log line so the logs are easier to read.